WP Job Manager adds several shortcodes which you can use to display jobs and forms. These are listed below.

 per_page– Defaults to the ‘per page’ option in settings.
 This controls how many jobs get listed per page.

 orderby– Defaults to ‘featured’.
-Supports title, ID, name, date, modified, rand, featured.
+Supports title, ID, name, date, modified, rand, featured, and rand_featured (random but keeps featured at top).

 order– Defaults to ‘desc’.
 Can be set to ‘asc’ or ‘desc’ to choose the sorting direction.